-One of the changes expected with the dawn of new Financial Year was the introduction of simplified GST returns envisaged to reduce compliance burden of taxpayers.
-The pilot for simplified goods and services tax (GST) return forms- Sahaj and Sugam, was to start from today- April 1, 2019 and the mandatory filing to start from July.
+One of the changes expected with the dawn of new Financial Year was the introduction of New returns envisaged to reduce compliance burden of taxpayers.
+The pilot for New Returns- Sahaj and Sugam, was to start from April 1, 2019 and the mandatory filing to start from July 2019.

 The 27th GST Council Meeting held in May 2018 proposed simplification of GST Return filing which aimed for single return filing for most of the taxpayers.
 The roll-out was expected to happen over a period of a year to reduce the burden of the taxpayers and ease out the filing process.
 It aimed to monitor and devise other mechanisms to keep a watch on reporting of fraudulent transactions.